Last Updated on 05/20/2023 by Glynn Willard

 10.

-11. Place any loose items on the counter (utensil caddy, towels, cups, plants, etc.) into the kitchen sink.
+11. Place any loose items on the counter (utensil caddy, towels, cups, plants, etc.) into the kitchen sink and make sure all the cabinet doors are latched shut.

 12.